In the name of Allah, the Gracious, the Merciful

 Source: Ṣaḥīḥ Ibn Khuzaymah 2115, Grade: Sahih

 Therefore, we should take advantage of this opportunity to gain a tremendous amount of rewards for a comparatively small amount of effort.
+We already know the tremendous reward of fasting Ramadan and voluntary Sunan days, so imagine receiving the reward as if you fasted your entire lifetime.

 Abu Qatadah reported: A man came to the Messenger of Allah, peace and blessings be upon him, and he said, “What is your view about fasting on the day of Arafat?”
 The Prophet said: